 Old Cat C and Cat D insurance write-off categories explained

-A new write-off system has been introduced, but Cat C and D cars are still on the used market.
-We explain all.
+A new write-off category system was introduced in 2017, but plenty of Cat C and Cat D cars are still on the used market.
+We explain what these categories mean.

-Category A cars are classified as such because they are so badly damaged that they can never be put back on the road safely.
-These cars are typically crushed, while parts of the car that might be salvageable must also legally be destroyed.
+- Category A: The car is so badly damaged that it can never be put back on the road safely, and it must be completely destroyed.
+Cat A cars are typically crushed, and parts that might be salvageable must also be destroyed.

-Category B cars also have to be destroyed due to the level of damage they have sustained, but while the bodyshell must never be used again, some parts from a Cat B car can be removed and sold on.
-That includes wheels, seats and some mechanical parts, including the engine.
+- Category B: The car is still too badly damaged to ever return to the road, but while the bodyshell must never be used again, some salvageable parts can be removed and sold on.
+This includes wheels, seats and some mechanical components such as the engine.

 Should you buy a Cat C or Cat D car?

-We would advise you to be cautious about buying a Cat C or Cat D car.
-While the nature of these write-offs means that Cat C and D cars can be made safe, you need to have faith that any repairs have been made to a good standard.
+We’d advise you to be very cautious about buying a Cat C or Cat D car.
+While the nature of these write-offs means that Cat C and D cars can be made safe, you’d need to be absolutely certain that all the necessary repairs have been carried out to a very high standard.

 A private buyer, on the other hand, could salvage a door from a scrap yard for, say, £50, and fit it themselves.
 The car can then be kept or sold on, although a Cat D write-off will need to have its insurance status declared on the V5C logbook for anybody to see.

-Do note that re-registering a Cat C car does not check if it has been repaired properly.
-If you are looking to buy a Cat C car, commission a mechanic or automotive engineer to thoroughly check it over first and try to find out as much history about the vehicle, especially the circumstances of it being written off.
+It’s very important to note that re-registering a Cat C car doesn’t involve any checks to confirm that it has been repaired properly.
+If you are looking to buy a written-off car, we’d strongly advise you to bring along a professional to thoroughly check it over and find out more about its history, especially the circumstances of it being written off.

-What are the pitfalls of buying a repaired Cat C or Cat D car?
+What are the risks of buying a Cat C or Cat D car?

-Do make sure you are aware of the general health of the vehicle before driving it, and get a mechanic to check it over for you before you buy.
-Just because you're buying a written off car doesn't mean you have to settle for poor quality - you should make the same engine, chassis, bodywork and interior checks that you would when buying any used car.
+Make sure you are aware of the general health of the vehicle before driving it, and get a professional to check it over for you before you buy.
+Just because you're buying a written off car doesn't mean you have to settle for poor quality, and you should make the same engine, chassis, bodywork and interior checks that you would when buying any used car.